The respondent is a 27-year-old man from Iraq. He has experienced three pushbacks, this report details his most recent.

 According to the respondent, shortly after boarding the boat, the men were forcibly undressed and their money was confiscated.
 Naked, one by one, they were searched by the officers while being verbally insulted and violently beaten.
 The officers were reportedly also harassing women and touching their bodies.
 They did not force the women to undress but reportedly ordered them to stand up and then [the officers] reportedly touched their bodies.
 The respondent recalled that some of the women were screaming while their bodies were touched and that the officers would beat them and tell them to stop screaming.

-The respondent was subjected to violent treatment, both physically and mentally, by one of the officers.
+The respondent said he was subjected to violent treatment, both physically and mentally, by one of the officers.
 The officer started kicking and hitting his head, legs, stomach, and back.
 He was threatening him, holding one hand strongly around his neck and one knife in front of his face, asking who the driver of the boat was.
 The respondent replied that he did not know who the driver was, but the officer kept threatening him.
-Although he did not stab him with the knife, the respondent felt really frightened from the danger that was in front of him.
+Although he did not stab him with the knife, the respondent felt really frightened by the danger that was in front of him.

 Location of the apprehension in the Aegean Sea.

 Picture sent by the respondent.